Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Such **report variant** includes only the classes declared in the corresponding **build variant**, and also runs only tests in this **build variant**.

 For JVM target in Kotlin multiplatform module or for Kotlin JVM module Kover creates special **report variant** with name `jvm`.
-Reports for `jvm` **report variant** contains classes and JVM tests from JVM target or all classes from Kotlin JVM module.
+Reports for `jvm` **report variant** contain classes and JVM tests from JVM target or all classes from Kotlin JVM module.

 If there is a need to generate report from classes of several **build variants**, then you could create custom **report variant**:
 ```kotlin